Tatev is one Armenia’s most famous landmarks. It’s also one of the hardest sights to reach in the entire Caucasus region.

 One of the main reasons I chose to stay overnight in Tatev was that I heard it had excellent hiking.
 However, having been hiking in Tatev, I am not completely convinced.

-I opted to hike the Petroskhach Trail, because it was one of the best-promoted and best-marked trails in Tatev.
+I opted to hike the Petroskhach Trail, because it was one of the best-promoted and best-marked trails originating in Tatev Village.

 The trail started at the upper cable car station and the beginning was clearly signed.
 I followed the trail through the village and past the farms on the outskirts of town, until I met the proper walking trail.